Distinguishing flags and broad pennants of the Royal Navy: Changes in command flags in February (1702)

-Changes in command flags from March (1702 to 1864)
+Changes in command flags from March (1702–1864)

 On 24 March 1702 the First Lord of the Admiralty instructed the Senior Naval Lord Admiral Sir George Rooke and Board of Admiralty to have designed new command flags for flag officers.
 These would remain in place with some minor changes until 1805 when the rank of Admiral of the Red is introduced and included the following:

 Admiral of the Fleet

 Flag of the union flown at main topgallant masthead as his proper flag.
-The Union flag was used as a maritime flag in 1606 during the reign of James VI and I (of Scotland 1567-1625, of England and Ireland 1603-1625), the Union of the Crowns taking place in 1603.
+The Union Flag was used as a maritime flag in 1606 during the reign of James VI and I (of Scotland 1567–1625, of England and Ireland 1603–1625), the Union of the Crowns taking place in 1603.